-S. Chirayath, R. Metcalf, J. Ragusa, P. Nelson “Assessment of Proliferation Resistance Requirements for Fast-Reactor Fuel-Cycle Facilities”, Proceedings of the 8th International Conference on Facility Operations – Safeguards Interface, Portland, Oregon, March 30 – April 4, 2008.
+S. Chirayath, R. Metcalf, J. Ragusa, and P. Nelson, “Assessment of Proliferation Resistance Requirements for Fast-Reactor Fuel-Cycle Facilities”, 8th International Conference on Facility Operations – Safeguards Interface, Portland, Oregon, March 30 – April 4, 2008.

 Inclusion of intrinsic safeguards in fast reactor systems could lower one of the barriers to a closed fuel cycle.
 This project aims to locate and evaluate the proliferation concerns in a generic fast reactor fuel cycle: plutonium driver fuel from LWR or CANDU spent fuel with a depleted uranium blanket and PUREX reprocessing.
 Proliferation Resistance (PR) measurement methodologies have rarely, and never quantitatively, been applied to fast reactor systems.
 A literature review has been completed of the known fast reactor PR evaluations and additional PR methodologies applied to other reactor systems.
 Quantitative estimates for the material flow in a fast cycle were developed.
 The GEN IV International Forum suggested Multi Attribute Utility Analysis (MAUA) methodology for its semi-quantitative approach.
 From these reviews, estimates, and suggestions, this project applies a multiplicative MAUA methodology of assessing PR to establish the points in the fuel cycle of most interest.
 These areas of interest are analyzed in more detail and a methodology for the inclusion of intrinsic safeguards in these areas is being developed.
 Threat-scenario selection and metrics are along GEN IV PR&PP methodology guidelines and allow for quantitative trade-off studies as envisaged by GEN IV International Forum.